Iris Bohnet: Career

 Bohnet is the director of the Women and Public Policy Program, co-chair of the Behavioral Insights Group, and the faculty chair of the executive program, "Global Leadership and Public Policy for the 21st Century" for the World Economic Forum's Young Global Leaders at Harvard Kennedy School.

 Bohnet has served as the Academic Dean of Harvard Kennedy School as well as on the boards or advisory boards of the Graduate Institute for International and Development Studies, Switzerland; the Vienna University for Business and Economics, Austria; and the University of Lucerne, Switzerland.

 Bohnet is the author of What Works: Gender Equality by Design.
 The book, acclaimed by The Financial Times, The Wall Street Journal, and The Washington Post, among others, offers evidence-based solutions to overcome gender bias in classrooms and boardrooms, in hiring and promotion, benefiting businesses, governments, and society.
 It was included in lists of 2016's top books by Forbes, The Financial Times, LinkedIn, and The Washington Post.

 In 2016, Bohnet has been a featured speaker at Google Book Talks, the LSE, the OECD, SXSW, UNESCO, UNWomen, the World Bank, and the World Economic Forum, among others.

 Bohnet's work has been featured in media outlets around the world, including the Atlantic, the BBC, Bloomberg News, Boston Globe, The Economist, Financial Times, Forbes, Handelsblatt, Harvard Business Review, Huffington Post, NPR, Neue Zürcher Zeitung, New York Times, PBS, Tages-Anzeiger, Swiss Television, Wall Street Journal, The Washington Post, Wired and WirtschaftsWoche.

 Her academic work has been published in many top-ranked peer-reviewed journals, including The American Economic Review, American Political Science Review, the Quarterly Journal of Economics, and Management Science, among many others.

-Other activities

-In addition to her academic work, Bohnet is on the board of directors of Credit Suisse Group, as well as on the advisory boards of EDGE and Applied, as well as numerous academic journals.
-She is a member of the Global Agenda Council on Behavior of the World Economic Forum.

-When the United Kingdom assumed the presidency of the G7 in 2021, Bohnet was appointed by the United Kingdom's Minister for Women and Equalities Liz Truss to a newly formed Gender Equality Advisory Council (GEAC) chaired by Sarah Sands.
+She was a member of the Board of Directors of Credit Suisse from 2012 until the bank's collapse in 2023 and its takeover by UBS.
+She was also a member of the Compensation Committee of Credit Suisse.